 - Intravenous immunoglobulin (IVIg)

 - Infusion Therapies: Plasmapheresis (plasma exchange) is a process similar to dialysis that can filter the antibodies out of your blood that are interrupting signals between nerves and muscles.
 You may be a candidate if you have either significant symptoms that do not respond to other treatments or if you have severe symptoms involving the muscles that control breathing and swallowing.

 - Thymectomy Surgery: A thymectomy, or surgical removal of your thymus gland, may be necessary if you have a thymoma.
 This may be done through open surgery or a minimally invasive procedure.
 Thymectomy may reduce symptoms of myasthenia gravis even if you do not have a thymoma.
 Your doctor will help you determine if you are a good candidate for a thymectomy.

-Myasthena gravis is usually life-long disease that requires ongoing treatment.
-However, treatment of myasthenia gravis is usually quite successful, with some patients achieving remission of the disease.
+Myasthenia Gravis is usually a life-long disease that requires ongoing treatment.
+However, Myasthenia Gravis treatment is usually quite successful, with some patients achieving remission of the disease.

 How common is myasthenia gravis?